ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_2020_GoG_winners/AAKK-DOC.md

  - Ann Virts
  - Kamel Saidi
  - Kenny Kimble
-description: Developed international measures and standards to evaluate and improve bomb-disposal robots and operators.
+description: Developed the first ever comprehensive suite of emergency response robot test methods and data collection tools to evaluate and improve bomb-disposal robots and operators.
 These efforts led to the enhanced testing and use of advanced robot capabilities in challenging environments and the adoption of standard operator measures.
 filters: GoG-team doc agency
 image: GoG/headshots/Jacoff Team_DOC-01-P.jpg
 banner: agency